Ericsson/cognitive-labs/research/index.md

 # {% include icon.html icon="fa-solid fa-scroll" %}Publications

-In this web page all the publications from Ericsson Cognitive Software are listed
+In this web page from Ericsson Cognitive Software are listed

 ## Highlighted